Make-School-Courses/FEW-2.2-Web-Design-and-Advanced-CSS/README.md

 ## Learning Outcomes

-Students by the end of the course will be able to ...
+Students by the end of the course will be able to:

 1. Use grid systems for layout
+1. Use CSS preprocessors
 1. Implement CSS variables to make more modular stylesheets
 1. Apply principles of typography and color theory
-1. Implement SEO concepts in Web design
+1. Apply advanced CSS concepts inlcuding transform, transition, and keyframes
-1. Use UI best practices
+1. Implement industry best practices
-1. Conduct User Experience tests

-Beyond these you students should be able apply CSS like a boss and bring their wildest imaginings to the large and small screen!
+Beyond these you students should be able apply CSS like a boss and bring their ideas to the large and small screen!
+Students will also explore new bleeding edge concepts that hint at the future of CSS.

 ## Schedule